Netflix/vizceral/README.md

 ## Data Structures

-See [DATAFORMATS.md](./DATAFORMATS.md) for example data in the format expected by the component
+See [DATAFORMATS.md](./DATAFORMATS.md) for example data in the format expected by the component.

 ## Styling